Global Risks

 Import and Export Global Risks

-When you export a risk, all the information related to that risk, e.g., risk impacts, calendars, etc., will be saved in an XML file.
+When you export a risk, all the related information to that risk e.g. risk impacts, calendars etc. will be saved to an XML file.
 This function is very useful when you need to exchange risks between various projects in different locations.

 Safran Risk interface showing import and export options for managing global risks.